the-pudding/last-two-minute-report/README.md

 # Last Two Minute Report
-Converts all PDFs released by the NBA to a single csv file
+Converts all PDFs released by the NBA's [Last Two Minute Report](http://official.nba.com/nba-last-two-minute-reports-archive/) to a single csv file.
+Additionally determines advantaged/disadvantaged team, and referees for that game.

+The code is a bit involved because the NBA doesn't stick to a consistent format!
+Converting all the games at once takes a while since it needs to fetch supplemental data from [Basketball Reference](https://basketball-reference.com).

 ## Setup
 * Clone repo and run `npm i`
 * Create two folders in root, `pdf` and `text`

 ## Usage
 #### Get latest games from archive
 `npm run get-games [max]` (optionally pass a number `[max]` to only download recent games)

+#### Parse game data into csv
+`npm run parse-games`

+#### Concat to single csv
+`csvstack csv/* > all_games.csv`